TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 					- instance name
 					- actually a map would be better as it will be a frequent use case and we shouldn't add this to all entities
 					- clients will simply query the map to find the viewing character

+- Mode round ecology
+	- Example procedure:
+		- Server starts with no players, the mode gets initialized and just advances.
+			- Special win condition logic for when there are no players.
+		- Somebody connects mid-round.
+			- They have to choose a faction, if so the server allows.
+				- Should this also be mode logic?
+				- We might later introduce auto-balance, in which case it might be good for it to stay deterministic.
+			- Changing of faction shall be part of mode entropy.
+			- Mode could keep track of names to be spawned.
+			- Simply add_player({ ... }, nickname) on connection.
+				- This first makes them a spectator.

+- Starting a mode
+	- test mode
+		- does nothing, really
+	- bomb mode
+		- needs complete input with the initial solvable as well, so let's first implement this

 - Mode vars gui
 	- Can set the current one, resetting the cosmos